theKashey/devolution/README.md

 - ship more modern, more compact and more fast code to 85+% of your customers
 - do not worry about transpiling node_modules - use as modern code as you can
 - run everywhere
-- uses [swc](https://github.com/swc-project/swc) to be a blazing🔥 fast!
+- uses [swc](https://github.com/swc-project/swc) to be a blazing🔥 fast!  (actually it's not)
+- uses jest-worker to consume all your cores

 ### TWO bundles to rule the world